openmobilityfoundation/mobility-data-specification/policy/README.md

 1. Dynamically adjust caps
 2. Set Provider specific policies
-3. Adjust other attributes in closer to real time
+3. Adjust other attributes in close to real-time
 4. Enumerate when policies are set to change

 Responses must set the `Content-Type` header, as specified in the [versioning][versioning] section.